Dharmasena Pathiraja: Middle period (1977–1981)

 Later that year, Pathiraja made the Tamil film Ponmani shown at the International Film Festival in India.
 1980 saw the filming of Para Dige which was shown some time later at UCLA in the Third World Cinema Program and in France and Melbourne.

 1981's Soldadu Unnahe would be Pathiraja's last film for 13 years.
 It was Sri Lanka's entry to the 8th International Film Festival of India and was awarded Best Film, Best Director and best Script at the third Presidential Film Awards and Best Director and Best Film at the OCIC Awards.
 OCIC named it the best Sri Lankan film of the 1980 –1990 period in 1990.

 Return to film (1994–2002)

 1994's Wasuli was a relatively minor film.
 In 2001 Pathrija returned on a bigger scale with Mathu Yam Dawasa, shown at the Singapore International Film Festival and the 4th Osian's Cinefan Festival of Asian and Arab Cinema, New Delhi.

 Academic career

 Dharmasena Pathiraja started his academic career at the University of Kelaniya as an assistant lecturer.
 Later he worked as a lecturer in several Sri Lankan universities, including, University of Jaffna, University of Ruhuna and University of Colombo.
+He served as the Department Head of Performing Arts of Sripalee Campus University of Colombo for a long time.
 Dharmasena Pathiraja was also the Chairman of Sri Lanka Media Training Institute.